jasgrg/yakbee/readme.md

 The simulation runs through the historical data for each trader from start date to end date and records all theoretical trades for the time period.

 This is a good way to validate different trading strategies over historical data.

+Settings available in the <code>sim</code> configuration element.

+- <code>simulation</code> sets simulation mode on/off
+- <code>start_date</code> start date of simulation
+- <code>end_date</code> end date of simulation
+- <code>data_file</code> *optional* csv data to be used instead of retrieving data from the exchange.
+This is helpful for running the simulation over a lot of data multiple times (to test different strategies).
+If this element is not provided then the bot retrieves the historical data from the exchange.

 ## Graphs